brit228/DS1-Unit3-Sprint1-Module1/README.md

 A set of utilities for Pandas DataFrame, including:

+  - Convert invalid values to NaN values using dictionary of column names to list of invalid values.
   - Checking for NaN values
   - Print confusion matrix for predicted vs actual values
   - Splitting data into training, validation, and testing datasets